Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 **Use when:** Whenever possible!

-With Lightning, running on GPUs, TPUs or multiple node is a simple switch of a flag.
+With Lightning, running on GPUs, TPUs, IPUs on multiple node is a simple switch of a flag.

 GPU training
 ============